TaitoUnited/full-stack-template/README.md

 * staging: Merge changes to staging branch.
 NOTE: Staging environment is not mandatory.
 * prod: Merge changes to master branch.
 Version number and release notes are generated automatically by the CI/CD tool.

-> TIP: Run `taito git env list` to list environment branches and `taito git env merge:ENV SOURCE_BRANCH` to merge an environment branch to another.
+> You can run `taito git env list` to list environment branches and `taito git env merge:ENV SOURCE_BRANCH` to merge an environment branch to another.

-> NOTE: Automatic deployment might be turned off for critical environments (`ci_exec_deploy` setting in `taito-config.sh`).
+> Automatic deployment might be turned off for critical environments (`ci_exec_deploy` setting in `taito-config.sh`).
 In such case the deployment must be run manually with the `taito -a manual deploy:prod VERSION` command using an admin account after the CI/CD process has ended successfully.

 Advanced features: